Mikel-MG/Grokking_Algorithms_2ed/ch_9/README.md

 The graph has a trivial structure consisting of 5 nodes connected in up-and-down zig-zag, start and finish nodes being the top left and top right ones (there is a node between them).
 There is a -1 weight connecting the bottom right node to the bottom-left one.

 **Answer**: 4.
-Although Dijkstra's algorithm cannot be used for graphs with negative-weight edges, tn this case, accounting for the negative edge is not necessary as is not part of the optimal solution.
+Although Dijkstra's algorithm cannot be used for graphs with negative-weight edges, in this case, accounting for the negative edge is not necessary as is not part of the optimal solution.